 A top-heavy retirement plan is an employer-sponsored retirement plan in which a large percentage of the plan assets or benefits are held by a small group of highly compensated employees (HCEs).
 But how does it work with a cash balance pension plan?

-Under the Internal Revenue Code (IRC), a plan is considered top-heavy if, as of the plan’s determination date (usually the last day of the previous plan year), the total value of plan assets attributable to HCEs exceeds 60% of the total value of plan assets.
+A plan is considered top-heavy if the total value of plan assets attributable to HCEs exceeds 60% of the total value of plan assets.
 Alternatively, a plan is considered top-heavy if the account balances of key employees exceed 60% of the total account balances of all employees covered by the plan.

 When a plan is top-heavy, certain rules and requirements are designed to ensure that non-HCEs receive a minimum benefit under the plan.
 These requirements include mandatory employer contributions and accelerated vesting schedules for non-HCEs.